LambdaTest/documentation/docs/npm-via-tunnel.md

 - Verify that the npm registry is accessible from within the tunnel.

 - Try disabling any proxy servers or firewalls that may be interfering with the tunnel connection.

+- If you are still having problems, you can try increasing the verbosity of the npm output by passing --verbose flag.
+This will provide you with more detailed information about the npm install process, which can help you to identify and resolve any issues.

 ## Conclusion